Hi! I'm Amelia.

 I’m a veterinarian who also helps humans because I’ve seen and experienced first hand how these messages are negatively impacting my profession and our ability - as veterinary professionals and pet parents - to work together and provide the best care we can to the animals who trust us.

-I learned the hard way what doesn’t work, so I could learn what does.
 And man, does it feel like a breath of fresh air when you start tuning into what your body, mind, and heart need and unlearning all of the rules and messages that were never going lead to real health and success.

 The root causes of burnout in vet med are the same issues that are creating a society where the norm is to be unhealthy and unhappy: